jellyfin-archive/jellyfin-docs/general/server/plugins/index.md

 ### Manual

 All plugins hosted on the repository can be built from source and manually added to your server as well.
 They just need to be placed in the plugin directory, which is something like `var/lib/jellyfin/plugins` on most Linux distributions.
+Make sure to create a subdirectory for each plugin.
 Once the server is restarted any additions should automatically show up in your list of installed plugins.
 If you can't see the new plugin there may be a file permission issue.

 ## List